...

 7. Use a quality managed WordPress host.
 Good hosts like Kinsta, WP Engine, or SiteGround actively monitor for issues, offer staging environments, and keep your PHP versions updated — significantly reducing plugin problems.

-You can disable plugins manually using:
+You can disable a plugin manually using:

 cPanel File Manager